iyenal/gen7engine-docs/README.md

 Discord: https://discord.gg/pXdeUqb
 Twitter: https://twitter.com/iyenal222

-Gen7 Engine is available as a public open beta for Windows and Linux OSs, and supports publishing to Windows, Linux, Wii, PSP, Switch and Gamecube.
+Leap Homebrew Engine is available as a public open beta for Windows and Linux OSs, and supports publishing to Windows, Linux, Wii, PSP, Switch and Gamecube.